Mr. Robot: Conception and development

 Sam Esmail, the show's creator and showrunner, is the credited writer on the vast majority of the episodes.
-In an interview, Sam Esmail shared that he is fascinated by hacker culture and wanted to make a film about it for around 15 years.
+In an interview, Esmail shared that he is fascinated by hacker culture and wanted to make a film about it for around 15 years.
 In the production, Esmail consulted experts to give a realistic picture of hacking activities.
 Another inspiration for Esmail, who is of Egyptian descent, was the 2011 Arab Spring, mainly the Egyptian Revolution, where young people who were angry at society used social media to bring about a change.
 He has said that Elliot is a "thinly-veiled version" of himself.

 Esmail had originally intended Mr. Robot to be a feature film, with the end of the first act being someone finding out that he had a mental disorder while enacting a greater scheme.
 However, midway through writing the first act, he found that the script had expanded considerably, and that it had become better-suited for a television show.
 He removed 20 of around 89 pages of the script then written, and used it as the pilot for the series, and what was to have been the end of the first act became the finale of the first season.
 Esmail took the script to film and television production company Anonymous Content to see if it could be developed into a television series, which was then picked up by USA Network.
 USA gave a pilot order to Mr. Robot in July 2014.
 After an exhaustive search to cast the lead role, it was announced in September 2014 that Rami Malek had been cast as Elliot; the remainder of the roles in the pilot were cast later in September and October.